 Below is a screenshot of a successfully completed exercise.
-If you want to continue working on the same timing click the Time Remaining button, or if you want to move on to the next exercise click Next Timing button.
+If you want to continue working on the same timing click the Reset Timing button, or if you want to move on to the next exercise click Right Arrow button near the top.

 Print the Exercise

 If you want to print the exercise simply click the Print button below the text box.
 Follow the printing instructions of whatever browser you may be using.
 In the example below we are using Google Chrome.